 Cambodia is a south-east Asian nation bordered by Thailand, Laos and Vietnam.
-Caught up in the effects of the Cold War in Asia, Cambodia was overrun by communist revolutionaries in 1975.
-This group, known to the world as the Khmer Rouge, carried out one of the worst genocides in human history.
+Caught up in the effects of the Cold War in Asia, and the Vietnam War more specifically, Cambodia was overrun by communist revolutionaries in 1975.
+These communists, known to the world as the Khmer Rouge, undertook a radical transformation in Cambodia and carried out one of the worst genocides in human history.

 From Angkor to French colony